BorhanTheAnalyst/Excel-Bike-Sales-Dashboard/README.md

 ## Data Used
 The dataset includes:
 - Customer demographics (age, income, marital status, etc.)
-- Sales data (region, purchase method, bike categories)
+- Sales data
 ## Key Insights
-- Top Regions: Region X accounted for the highest sales, with 30% above average performance.
+- Top Regions: Region X accounted for the highest sales.
-- Customer Segment: High-income customers were 50% more likely to purchase bikes.
+- Customer Segment: Married customers were more likely to purchase bikes.
-- Product Popularity: Road bikes were the most purchased category.
 # Files in Repository
 Bike_Sales_Dashboard.xlsx: The Excel file containing raw data, Pivot Tables, and the dashboard.
 README.md: Documentation of the project.